Omar Ochoa Law Firm

 Depending on the exact circumstances and parties involved, you may be expected to meet specific notice requirements within a certain timeframe to preserve your right to bring a property damage claim.

-Steps You Should Take After Discovering Property Damage to Avoid Missing the Deadline
+Steps to Take After Discovering Property Damage

 1. Document the Damage